Minhaj1889/preprocess_sprinter/README.md

-This python package is prepared by Minhajur.
+This python package is prepared by Sprinter.

 Dependencies
 ```